DanMorriss/lumos-online-banking/README.md

 #### Solved Bugs

 - In the welcome function the while loop was not ending after a user had selected a valid option.
-I needed to add a break statement and calling the next function.
+I needed to add a break statement and call the next function.
-- In the create_account function an infinate loop was created due to the user inout being before the loop.
+- In the create_account function an infinite loop was created due to the user input being before the loop.
 - I needed to return the pin after it was being crreated for it to be sent to the databse.
 - Can create multiple usernames of the same value.
-Created an if statement inside the create_account function.
+Created an if statement inside the create_account function to disallow this.
-- If incorrect username eneterd in login, on second attempt it responds 'Incorect PIN'.
-Removed unnessisary code after function that was causing part of the function to run again.
+- If incorrect username was entered in login, on the second attempt it responds 'Incorrect PIN'.
+Removed unnecessary code after function that was causing part of the function to run again.
 - Whitespace can be used in username.
 Added in an extra elif statement to the create_account function.
-- Gspread was showing a error message when I tried to push data to a new spreadsheet insid the generate_worksheet function, using append.rows fixed it.
+- Gspread was showing a error message when I tried to push data to a new spreadsheet inside the generate_worksheet function, fixed it by using append.rows instead of append.row.
 - The loop in account_home as not ending to I added break to end it when user selects 0.
 I needed to add a break to the loop in account_home as it was still running from the first time so needed to be closed twice.
-- After creating an account and loggin in, the user has to press any selection twice.
+- After creating an account and login in, the user has to press any selection twice.
 To fix this I ran the account_home function instead of the login function.
 - Deposit function won’t exit on 0, ‘currency’ was referenced before being defined.
 The type function containing the currency variable was moved into the try statement.
 - Deposit not working currency referenced before assignment.
 Moved the turn_to_currrency function before the type statement.
-- Could eneter a negative ammount to deposit.
+- Could enter a negative ammount to deposit.
 Added in an if statement disallowing it.
 - A user could create an account using numbers so I added an elif statement to check the first letter is not a number.
-- If you create an account you cannot delete it without logging out and then loggin back in.
+- If you create an account you cannot delete it without logging out and then login back in.
 To fix this I made the user login after creating an account.
 - Once the user selected 'create an account' they had to complete it, I allowed them to press 1 at any point and go to the login page.